Cobram police investigating multiple thefts in the town - Shepparton News

 -----------------------------------------

-About 3 am on July 25 two unknown offenders were seen writing graffiti a fence with black spray paint in Tweedle St, Numurkah.
+About 3 am on July 25 two unknown offenders were seen writing graffiti a fence with black spray paint in Tweddle St, Numurkah.

 Anyone with information regarding the incident is urged to contact Numurkah police on 5862 3311.